MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

 Creating material objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The :class:`~ospgrillage.material.Material` object is created using :func:`~ospgrillage.material.create_material`.
-The following code line creates the a *concrete* material needed in`defining Grillage member`_ previously.
+The following code line creates the *concrete* material needed in`defining Grillage member`_ previously.

 .. code-block:: python

     concrete = og.create_material(type="concrete", code="AS5100-2017", grade="50MPa")

-On release 0.1.0, users can choose between steel or concrete material - by passing keyword "steel" or "concrete" argument to :func:`~ospgrillage.material.create_material`.
+Users can choose between steel or concrete material - by passing keyword "steel" or "concrete" argument to :func:`~ospgrillage.material.create_material`.
 Users can specify properties of steel and concrete by passing its respective keyword argument to :func:`~ospgrillage.material.create_material`.
 In addition, *ospgrillage* offers a library of codified material properties for steel and concrete to be selected.
-On first release, it has library for two code namely the Australia standard AS5100 and AASHTO LRFD-8th.
+At the moment, it has library for two code namely the Australia standard AS5100 and AASHTO LRFD-8th.

 The following example creates the required *concrete* material for the example bridge.